-Wendy Demark-Wahnefried, Ph.D., R.D., is Associate Director for Cancer Prevention and Control for the UAB Comprehensive Cancer Center as well as a Professor of Nutrition Sciences.
+Wendy Demark-Wahnefried, Ph.D., R.D., is Associate Director for Cancer Prevention and Control for the UAB Comprehensive Cancer Center as well as Professor and Webb Endowed Chair of Nutrition Sciences.

 Dr. Demark-Wahnefried is a nutrition scientist with training in biochemistry, genetics and behavioral science.
 For the past two decades, her research career has spanned basic science studies focused on determining mechanisms of action of food-related components on neoplastic progression, to clinical research that involves nutrition-related concerns of cancer patients, as well as determining effective lifestyle interventions that improve the overall health of cancer survivors and their families.

 Prior to joining the Cancer Center, Dr. Demark-Wahnefried was a professor in behavioral science at the University of Texas-M.D.
 Anderson Cancer Center in Houston.
 She earned her bachelor’s degree in nutritional science and chemistry from the University of Michigan.
 She completed her graduate work at Baylor College of Medicine-Texas Woman’s University in Houston and at Syracuse University.